 I’ve been avoiding writing this post because I have such a bad taste in my mouth about it.
-This is, by far, the most unpleasant thing about living in Poland.
+Getting a Polish residence permit is, by far, the most unpleasant thing about living in Poland.
 I’d like to give my advice to those who may feel in over their heads.
 It’s daunting, but a few tricks can help the process of getting a karta pobytu go more smoothly.

 I’m on my 3rd karta pobytu and I dread the thought of having to do it again.
 Which funnily enough I have to do one more time even though I’m married to a Pole.
 I have my current one for about 2.5 more years and I can’t get permanent residence until we’ve been married at least 3 years.
 So that’s cool. (edit: I now have permanent residence and will be obtaining citizenship soon.
 Read my post on How to apply for Polish citizenship.

 So you’ve decided to live long term in Poland?
 You might be wondering how to get a Polish residence card.
 Here’s a few tips to help you maintain your sanity:

-- Find a job or another reason good enough to get you a residence card.
+- Find a job or another reason good enough to get you a residence permit.
 First, you’ll need to find a job if you’re not married to a Pole, a student in Poland, or a refugee seeking asylum.
 That’s the problem, you need to find someone who wants to hire you, but you can’t work until you have the residence card.
 That’s why you need to find work as soon as possible so you can get the ball rolling.
 If you plan to open your own business and work that way, it’s also not reason enough to get a residence card.
 You have to prove that your business actually offers something (re: paid taxes) to the Polish economy before they’ll give you that.
 So first you need a company to sponsor you and then maybe after a couple years you can get the card because of your company.
 Depending on your reasons, you may get it for 6 months up to 3 years.